SylvainRX/WDMyCloud-MediaSorter/README.md

 ###Step 3 : Setup the file sorting script

-Still as root in your My Cloud, create a directory under "/shares/YourShare/repository" which will be the repository for the sorting algorithm to watch in for newly added media files :
+As root in your My Cloud, create a directory under "/shares/YourShare/repository" which will be the repository for the sorting script :
 ```
 mkdir /shares/YourShare/repository
+mkdir /shares/YourShare/repository/.trash
-chmod 777 /shares/YourShare/repository
+chmod -R 777 /shares/YourShare/repository
 ```
+Any new files that are added to the repository will be handled and sorted by the sorting script.

 Then create a directory to put in the script files :
 ```